Openpoint/Pasture.js/README.md

 ####Starting Pasture:

-At the command prompt, do <your_project>$ node ./pasture.js Cntr_C will gracefully shut it down.
+At the command prompt, do `<your_project>$ node ./pasture.js` Cntr_C will gracefully shut it down.

-In any HTML5 browser, go to the URL and port you specified in settings.js - eg http://<your_domain>:8080 If you have node running on port 80, no need to specify the port in the browser.
+In any HTML5 browser, go to the URL and port you specified in settings.js - eg `http://<your_domain>:8080` If you have node running on port 80, no need to specify the port in the browser.

 ####Creating Pasture modules:

-Everyting you need to create Pasture modules are in <your_container>/pasture/user.
+Everyting you need to create Pasture modules are in `<your_container>/pasture/user`.
 The 'readme' there contains detailed usage instructions.
 There is also a 'template' module folder which contains, as you would expect, templates.
-To create your own single page application, just modify <your_project>/index.html and <your_project>/settings.js accordingly.
-Add custom page css and js in <your_project>/public/<css or js> and link in (top of) the head of index.html.
+To create your own single page application, just modify `<your_project>/index.html` and `<your_project>/settings.js` accordingly.
+Add custom page css and js in `<your_project>/public/<css or js>` and link in (top of) the head of index.html.